Questions? Call or text anytime πŸ“ž 818-446-9627

 The dynamic often shifts from a partnership to a competition of who is more tired, who has sacrificed more, and who is doing more work.
 This scorekeeping is a symptom of a system in crisis.
 You are both so depleted that you've turned on each other instead of facing the challenge as a team.

-Breaking this cycle requires seeing it for what it is: not a personal failing, but a relational pattern fueled by a mental health crisis.
+Breaking this cycle means seeing it for what it is: not a personal failing, but a relational pattern driven by huge life changes.
 Working with a therapist who specializes in perinatal mental health can help you understand these dynamics and develop strategies for breaking them.

 How to Start the Conversation When You Have No Energy Left